MonriPayments/woocommerce-monri/readme.txt

 == Development ==

-You can find more details about the development of this plugin here: https://github.com/MonriPayments/woocommerce-monri
+You can find more details about the development of this plugin at: https://github.com/MonriPayments/woocommerce-monri

 == Changelog ==

+= 3.1.1 - 2024-05-06 =
+* Small code changes required by WP Plugins, no functionality changes

 = 3.1.0 - 2024-04-19 =
 * New components implementation - customer never leaves checkout, 3D secure check is done in lightbox